NodeByteHosting/website/CONTRIBUTING.md

 If you find a bug or have a feature request, please create an issue on GitHub.

+## Special Instructions

+- **Legal and Knowledge Base Page Content**: All changes to legal and knowledge base page content should be committed via the [NodeByteHosting/assets](https://github.com/NodeByteHosting/assets) repository.
+- **Blog Post and Docs Page Changes**: Any blog post changes, new posts, and docs page changes can be committed to the `src/content` directory in this repository.

 ## Code of Conduct

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.